Academic Expectations and Grade Requirements

 All Boston University CPE programs are non-credit, and we issue unofficial transcripts.
 Information about obtaining a transcript is available on the CPE website.

-State Authorization & Distance Education
+State Authorization and Distance Education

-Boston University participates in the State Authorization Reciprocity Agreement (SARA) which allows the university to offer distance education programs in other SARA member states.
+Boston University participates in the State Authorization Reciprocity Agreement (SARA), which allows the university to offer distance education programs in other SARA member states.